stefanbirkner/fishbowl/README.md

 by any assertion library.
 (The example uses JUnit's `Assert` class.)

 In case that the statement did not throw an exception, Fishbowl itself throws an `ExceptionNotThrownFailure`.
-This causes the test to fail
+This causes the test to fail:

     com.github.stefanbirkner.fishbowl.ExceptionNotThrownFailure: The Statement did not throw an exception.

+If you need the exception to have a certain type then you can call `exceptionThrownBy` with this type as second argument.
+(E.g. for verifying the state of custom exceptions.)

+    FooException exception = exceptionThrownBy(
+            () -> { throw new FooException(3); }, FooException.class);
+    assertEquals(3, exception.getValue())

+In case that the statement threw an exception of a different type, Fishbowl itself throws an `ExceptionWithWrongTypeThrownFailure`.
+This causes the test to fail:

+    com.github.stefanbirkner.fishbowl.ExceptionWithWrongTypeThrownFailure: The Statement threw a FooException instead of a java.lang.NullPointerException.
+        ...
+    Caused by: FooException
+        ...

 ### Example for Several Assertion Libraries